Southern Miss Dance offers two Bachelor of Fine Arts (BFA) degree options:

 - Foundation Awards: Foundation Awards are our named scholarships chosen by the dance faculty.
 These awards range from $200-$1000.
 Faculty decides on these awards based on need and talent.
 Apply for Scholarships

-- Department Special Scholarships: Department Special Scholarships are awarded by the dance faculty for talented and needy students.
+- Department Special Scholarships: Department Special Scholarships are awarded by the dance faculty for talented and needy students who apply.
 These awards range from $1,500-$8,000.
 These scholarships are exclusive and competitive.

 - Outstanding This and That Awards: Outstanding This and That awards are faculty chosen awards to recognize the hard work of our majors.
-They include Outstanding Freshman, Sophomore, Junior, Senior, Dance Educator, Service Awardee, Production, and Thesis.
-The Outstanding Freshman Award includes $100 deposited into your student account.
-These awards are announced at the department picnic at the end of the spring semester.
+They include Outstanding Freshman, Sophomore, Junior, Senior, and Dance Educator.
+These awards are announced at the end of the spring semester.

 Study Abroad //